-Alumnus Patty Leo on her career to be an architect
+Alumna Patty Leo on her journey to becoming an architect

 “If you have a dream, follow it.
 There’s always help out there to make it come true"